logicly-au/pmhc-mds-user-documentation/doc/faqs/concepts-processes/identifiers.rst

 Some PHNs have or are already implementing centralised client identifier (‘key’) allocation in order to facilitate services between their contracted provider organisations.
-For those PHNs without this capability a master client index will be created during :ref:`Stage-Two` of the PMHC MDS implementation.
-The master client index will facilitate management of the client keys within the PHN independent of the provider organisation.

-In the interim it is recommended that at the very least PHNs ensure that Client Keys issued by provider organisations do not overlap.
+It is recommended that at the very least PHNs ensure that Client Keys issued by provider organisations do not overlap.

 Episode keys